workarea-commerce/workarea/docs/source/upgrade-guides/workarea-3-5-0.html.md

 ### What's Changing?

 Undoing a release in versions up to v3.5 was separate code and a Sidekiq job to revert the changes made based on a time specified on the release.
-To set up releases for more capabilities going forward (like segments and A/B testing), we're moving the release undo functionality to actually be a workflow to create a mirrored, reverting release.
+To set up releases for more capabilities going forward (like A/B testing), we're moving the release undo functionality to actually be a workflow to create a mirrored, reverting release.
 The new undo release has a publish like any other, and can be edited like any other.
 This allows administrators to resolve conflicts and make other edits to the undo with full control.

 ### What Do You Need to Do?